canonical/snapcraft/reference.md

     $ snapcraft help idontexist
     The plugin does not exist.
 Run `snapcraft list-plugins` to see the available plugins.

+Try to initialize the tour in a directory already initialized:

+    $ snapcraft tour ialreadyhaveatour
+    [Errno 17] File exists: '/tmp/test/ialreadyhaveatour/snapcraft-tour'

 Try a lifecycle command without a yaml: